vijaypurohit322/Naive-Bayes-Algo-In-Action/README.md

 opportunities, health, communication, interaction, enhancing skills, and online shopping.

 About Dataset: - Social-sites-user Dataset has user’s information regarding name, numbers of hours daily spent on social sites/applications which includes (Facebook, Instagram, twitter, WhatsApp), awareness % (daily how much knowledge user gained by using social platforms), Result (describe impact on their studies).

+### This was a team work, which is done by :

+Ms. Kanupriya Sharma
+Ms. Shivali Bajaj
+Mr. Yash Masih
+Vijay Singh Purohit (Me)